-Seventh-grade students at the below standards level are able to apply numerical knowledge to identify and use the correct fundamental operation for simple one- and two-step problems that involve whole numbers.
-They can deal with practical mathematical situations that arise from their own experience.
+Eighth-grade students at the below standards level are able to apply numerical knowledge to identify and use the correct fundamental operation for simple one- and two-step problems that involve whole numbers.
+They can deal with practical mathematical situations that arise from the students own experience.
 These students understand place value but frequently make mistakes using order of operations, and they have some understanding of basic operations with simple fractions that have common or easily converted denominators.
 They can express simple common ratios but lack the ability to construct related proportions.
-These students are sometimes able to determine the reasonableness of given estimates and some solutions to numerical problems.
+These students are able to determine the reasonableness of given estimates and some solutions to numerical problems.
 They can use a calculator for simple numerical operations.

-Seventh-grade students at the below standards level can make conversions between units of length within either the customary or metric system if they are given the formula.
-They occasionally know and are able to apply geometric formulas for perimeters and areas of simple geometric figures and can extend the use of these formulas to rectangular, two-dimensional settings some of the time.
+Eighth-grade students at the below standards level can make conversions between units of length within either the customary or metric system if they are given the formula.
+They know and are able to apply geometric formulas for perimeters and areas of simple geometric figures and can extend the use of these formulas to rectangular three-dimensional settings some of the time.
 They frequently cannot distinguish between surface area and volume situations.
 Students have a beginning conceptual knowledge of how to construct a simple scale drawing for a given situation.
 They can use scale to answer questions that require only simple ratios.

-Algebraically, seventh-grade students at the below standards level are inconsistent when translating into symbols and solving one-step equations that involve the four basic operations.
+Algebraically, eighth-grade students at the below standards level are inconsistent when translating into symbols and solving one-step equations that involve the four basic operations.
 They can evaluate formulas and expressions that apply these four operations to whole numbers.
-These students are inconsistent in plotting ordered pairs of integers on a coordinate plane, often unable to distinguish among the four quadrants.
+These students are inconsistent in plotting ordered pairs of integers on a coordinate plane.
 They do recognize basic patterns.

-Geometrically, seventh-grade students at the below standards level can identify, compare and contrast the basic concepts of congruence, parallel, perpendicular and symmetry within common two-dimensional figures, but they are not necessarily able to apply these concepts to a problem situation that is more complex than a simple drawing.
+Geometrically, eighth-grade students at the below standards level can identify, compare and contrast the basic concepts of congruence, parallel, perpendicular and symmetry within common two-dimensional figures, but they are not necessarily able to apply them to a problem situation that is more complex than a simple drawing.
+They tend not to know the Pythagorean Theorem.

-Seventh-grade students at the below standards level are sometimes capable of organizing, interpreting and analyzing basic data from provided surveys, tables or graphs.
-They can perform simple experiments in probability and describe their perception of the results
+Eighth-grade students at the below standards level are sometimes capable of organizing, interpreting and analyzing data from provided surveys, tables or graphs.
+They can perform simple experiments in probability and describe the results.